lordofscripts/govee/docs/USER_MANUAL.md

 Uses your WiFi/Internet connection to query your local network and list ALL **Govee** smart devices.
 It will list them, displaying their model number (for use with `-model` flag), MAC address (`-mac` flag) and official name.

+> `govee -init`

+You will typically use this command only the first time after installing the application.
+It creates a new sample configuration file that you should edit.
+If there is already one present, then no action is performed (no overwrite)..

 ### Executional Commands